Johnny-FH/WitherQuiz_debug/README.md

 "banner_ad_unit_id" ca-app-pub-3940256099942544/9214589741, "rewarded_ad_unit_id">ca-app-pub-3940256099942544/5224354917 in Strings.XML and
 "APPLICATION_ID" android:value="ca-app-pub-3940256099942544~3347511713" in the Android Manifest file.

-8. Upload payment backend.
+Option if you need payments: Upload payment backend.
 Instructions in ZIP.